 8. INTERNATIONAL DATA TRANSFER

-The personal information we collect may be transferred to and stored in countries outside of the UK and the European Union.
+The personal information we collect may be transferred to and stored in countries outside of the UK and the European Economic Area (EEA).
 Some of these jurisdictions require different levels of protection in respect of personal information and, in certain instances, the laws in those countries may be less protective than the jurisdiction you are typically resident in.
-We require third parties to respect the security of your data and to treat it in accordance with the law, and if we do share your personal information outside the European Economic Area, you can expect a similar degree of protection in respect of your personal information.
+We require third parties to respect the security of your data and to treat it in accordance with the law, and if we do share your personal information outside the UK or European Economic Area, you can expect a similar degree of protection in respect of your personal information.

 9. WHAT RIGHTS DO YOU HAVE?